 The transtheoretical model can be applied to various situations for example;

 - making a diet change from one based on junk food to one which is healthier

 - making a lifestyle change from a sedentary lifestyle to one based on physical activity

 In fact Physical inactivity and sedentary behaviour are considered to be global issues.
-Although the importance and benefits of physical activity have been highlighted (Mozaffarian et al., 2012) the general population as well as university and college students remain physically inactive (U.S. Department of Health and Human Services, 2008; World Health Organization, 2010).
-Through this model clients can start to perceive more benefits than disadvantages by adopting positive behavioural changes (Han et al. 2015).
+Although the importance and benefits of physical activity have been highlighted, the general population as well as university and college students remain physically inactive.
+Through this model clients can start to perceive more benefits than disadvantages by adopting positive mindset changes.

 Being physically active and losing extra weight can significantly improve our health and quality of life.
 We can enjoy higher energy levels and confidence in our everyday life.
 Having extra fat and leading an unhealthy lifestyle can also lead to the development of many cardiovascular diseases.